4h Logo

 Thus, the head, hands, and heart were involved in learning.
 The idea of the fourth petal came later and spread thanks to Oscar Herman Benson, who was given a 4-leaf clover in class.
 So he decided to use it in the emblem.

-In Benson’s understanding, the petal symbolized vanity – energy activity.
+In Benson’s understanding, the petal symbolized the activity of vanity energy.
 But fellow activists convinced him to change the meaning and focus on teaching children to take care of themselves, their bodies, and their health.
 Now, the fourth petal is health.

-The number 4 in the logo reflects not only the values of the clubs but also the organization of the classes.
-They last 4 hours (using three petals; the lessons lasted 3 hours), and the greatest intensity and intensity is in the 4th grade.
+The number 4 in the logo reflects not only the club’s values but also the organization of the classes.
+They last 4 hours (using three petals; the lessons last 3 hours), and the greatest intensity is in the 4th grade.

 In the emblem, each petal is marked with the initial letter of the word it symbolizes.
 This is how the name 4h came about.